 Students who consider that the University has failed to carry out its duty to act fairly in the application of the Regulations on Academic Misconduct should submit a Review Request form to email@example.com to request a review of their case by the Director of Service Development (or nominee).
 Dissatisfaction with the outcome alone does not constitute grounds for requesting a review.
 In order for a review request to be considered the student must establish the following grounds:

-- A procedural irregularity occurred in the handling of the AMC hearing
+- A procedural irregularity occurred in the handling of your case of academic misconduct.

-Such requests should be made within one month of the student being notified of the decision of the Committee.
+Such requests should be made within one month of the student being notified of the decision of the Committee or the Complaints and Conduct Team.
 Where necessary, the Director, or delegate acting on the Director's behalf, may liaise with the Chair of the Academic Appeals and Misconduct Committee in conducting the review and in determining an appropriate outcome.

 The review stage will not usually consider the issues afresh or involve further investigation.
 The reviewer can:

 - Reject the claim and issue the student with a Completion of Procedures letter

 - Uphold the claim and refer to the Chair of the Academic Appeals and Misconduct Committee.
 The Chair may substitute a decision on behalf of the University.